DTel-HQ/dtel/Payment.md

 # NEW: Win giveaways!
-For an UNlimited time, every random amount of time ranging from 5 to 15 minutes, the bot will give out random amount of credits, ranging from 8 to 200, in #general of [DiscordTel HQ](https://discord.gg/RN7pxrB).
-If a user `>claim` it in 30 seconds, he/she will receive the award.
-Also, these are tax-free credits which means you can use 100% of them without wasting any tax.
+For an unlimited time, every random amount of time ranging from 5 to 15 minutes, the bot will give out a random amount of credits, ranging from 8 to 200 credits, in the channel #general of [DiscordTel HQ](https://discord.gg/RN7pxrB).
+If a user `>claim`s it in 30 seconds, he/she will receive the award.
+These are tax-free credits which means you can use 100% of them without wasting any tax.

 # Paying for your number or your payphone credit